© 2023 Association of Practical Theology in Oceania (APTO) | Website by WebAlive

-Practical Theology Research Network In Oceania
+Practical Theology Research Network In Oceania (PTRNO)

 Got a research idea but need help developing a methodology?
 Have you discovered some initial findings from your research but looking for some additional insights?

-The Practical Theology Research Network in Oceania is a network of practical theologians, operating under the umbrella of the Association of Practical Theology in Oceania (APTO), collaborating to create an “incubator” for practical theological research in Oceania.
-The network currently holds four research seminars per year via Zoom to provide feedback to researchers on developing research ideas/proposals, methodologies, data analysis and emerging conclusions.
-The network also exists to improve the profile of practical theology in the Asia-Pacific.
+The Practical Theology Research Network in Oceania is a network of practical theologians, operating under the umbrella of the Association of Practical Theology in Oceania (APTO), collaborating to create an “incubator” for human subject (as opposed to text-based) practical theological research in Oceania.

-Each of the four research seminars has 3 x 40 minute presentations (10 minutes presentation + 30 minutes feedback and discussion).
-Applications to make a presentation at a Practical Theology Research Network in Oceania research seminar can be made through filling in the form below.
+Applications to make a presentation at a Practical Theology Research Network in Oceania research seminar can be made through filling in this form.
 Presentation slots will be allocated on a “first in first served” basis and on the urgency for feedback.
-Researchers are to make available a 1,000 word summary of their research ideas one week before their research presentation.
+Researchers looking for feedback should make available a 1,000 word summary of their research ideas one week before their research presentation.
 Research presentations should be presented in an interesting and engaging manner.
 Simply reading a paper is strongly discouraged.
 Higher degree research students are welcome to make an application to present.

 Although the research seminars will be open to robust discussion of practical theological research, they are also a “safe place,” where discrimination, inappropriate use of power and bigotry will not be tolerated.